 Tips for preparing a will

-With a will, she said her final wishes — from what to do with her home to who inherits her car — are clear.
-Also, this way, she said there is no added burden on her family who may be unclear about her intentions.
+By creating a will, Alice’s final wishes — from what to do with her home to who inherits her car — are clear.
+Also, there is no added burden on her family who may otherwise be unclear about her intentions.

 “Getting the will prepared gave me peace of mind,” Alice said.

 After you’ve created your will, be sure to review your beneficiaries annually or any time you have a major life event.

 Regardless of the size of your estate, turn to your Credit Union for affordable help creating your will.